-Environmental Services is preparing to repair about 3,700 feet of the 112-year-old brick Taggart Outfall sewer tunnel.
+Environmental Services has begun construction to repair about 3,700 feet of the 112-year-old brick Taggart Outfall sewer tunnel.
 Measuring from 64 to 118 inches in diameter and 20 to 65 feet deep, the large Outfall is showing signs of significant deterioration requiring repairs.
 The Taggart Outfall drains a large area of Southeast Portland and conveys overflows from the combined sewer system to the Willamette River during rain events.
 A structural failure of the Outfall would have profound impacts on this area, potentially flooding numerous businesses and residences and resulting in many millions of dollars of property damage and disruption.
 Repairs will allow the Outfall sewer to properly perform its role in protecting public health, water quality, and the environment.